DomDomDoy/tagmania/README.md

 ## Acknowledgments

 * Big thanks to Alex McKenzie for code review and help with grammar design
-* Big thanks to Assaf Bar-Moshe, the linguist who inspired that library
+* Big thanks to Assaf Bar-Moshe, the linguist who inspired this library
 * I also want to thank Sam lavigne for his inspiring NLP experiments, spacy and all other open source contributers out there.